 Today we're launching the SafeTREC Spotlight Series to introduce you to members of our team!
 The research and administrative team at SafeTREC is dedicated to its mission in reducing transportation-related injuries and fatalities through research, education, outreach and community service.
-Each month, we'll highlight two SafeTREC staff and share their stories, work and interest in the transportation and safety research realm.
-In today's post, meet Tracy McMillan, Senior Program and Policy Analyst.
+Each month, we'll highlight SafeTREC staff and share their stories, work and interest in the transportation and safety research realm.
+In today's post, meet Tracy McMillan, Senior Policy and Program Analyst.

 Tracy McMillan is originally from New York State, but has lived in at least 10 different metropolitan areas including Boston, Massachusetts, Seattle, Washington, and Austin, Texas.
 She received her Master of Public Health (MPH) in Health Policy and Management at Emory University in 1994, and completed her Doctor of Philosophy (PhD) in Urban and Regional Planning at UC Irvine in 2003.
 Prior to working at SafeTREC, Tracy taught at several universities, owned a research consulting firm, and founded a technology company called localeikki whose goal was to help people access parks, paths and trails in communities across the globe, to promote physical activity.
 She is a Senior Policy and Program Analyst at SafeTREC and has been working at the research center for 1.5 years.